yutakaos/rUIC/README.md

 ### Wrapper functions for computing UIC

-Two wrapper functions are implemented to compute UIC without manual exploreing embedding dimensions. `rUIC::uic.optimal` compute UIC using optimal embedding dimension, which returns the same results as No.3. `rUIC::uic.optimal` compute UIC using model average technique (and marginalizing explored embedding dimensions).
+Two wrapper functions are implemented to compute UIC without manual exploreing embedding dimensions. `rUIC::uic.optimal` compute UIC using optimal embedding dimension, which returns the same results as No.3. `rUIC::uic.mraginal` compute UIC using model average technique (and marginalizing explored embedding dimensions).

 ```r
 # No.4: Wrapper functions for computing UIC